 Saturday sessions offers eight weeks of tuition, teaching a new skill each week, with time to practice and review.

-The purpose is to up-skill participants in all aspects of factual (non-fiction) TV production and create one or more ‘packages’ that can be broadcast on Cambridge TV as part of our regular output.
+The purpose is to up-skill participants in all aspects of factual (non-fiction) TV production.
+We create shows and videos that can be broadcast online and for the Local TV Channel, (Freeview 7/8, Virgin 159) as part of our regular output on a Sunday evening.

 Each session will be practical and project-based, working on specific items either sourced by the participants or derived from the mass of potential stories available to our research team and magazine producers.